-My name in Jon Harris and my fishing story is not remarkable or unusual.
-Some of my earliest and best memories are recalled through fishing, one way or another – course fishing only in those days.
-I would pester my parents (neither were interested) to take me fishing and then when old enough I’d walk to the local canal or day ticket lake.
+In the early years it was course fishing only and I would constantly pester my parents (neither were interested) to take me somewhere to fish.
+Then when old enough I’d walk to the local canal or day ticket lake.
 Sometimes I’d strap my kit to my bike and pedal through the darkness before dawn.
 Often I’d be tackling up by torch light.

-Recording my experiences, this blog will become my fly fishing diary, if not always complete.
-I am not an expert but I am reasonably experienced and each time I go fly fishing I learn something new.
-I have no specific plan or idea about how this will grow, but it will add to my overall enjoyment and perhaps be of some interest to others.
+This is my personal fly fishing diary, if not always complete.
+Although I’ve been an angler all my life, I find that each time I go fly fishing I learn something new.
+I have no specific plan for this journal, other than it will add to my overall enjoyment and perhaps be of some interest to others.

 Thanks for stopping by.